poswald/django-paypal/README.md

     There are two ipn messages that are not well documented by paypal but sometimes get sent.
 These are recurring ipn messages (they have a Recurring Payment ID), but they have also been seen sent out for subscriptions.
+Signals when these come in is not yet supported:
     - `recurring_payment_outstanding_payment`
     - `recurring_payment_suspended_due_to_max_failed_payment`

+    Note: previous versions of this project would send out the `payment_was_successful` signal for any ipn with a `txn_id` set.
+This means that a one-off purchase, a recurring payment and a subscription payment would all fire the same signal.
+Payments for subscriptions have both the `txn_id` and the `subscr_id` set.
+This version of the project will only send out `payment_was_successful` for purchases, not subscription or recurring payments.
+You can use `recurring_payment` or `subscription_payment` for those.

     Connect to these signals and update your data accordingly.
 [Django Signals Documentation](http://docs.djangoproject.com/en/dev/topics/signals/).